Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 - Practice hand hygiene practices before and after contact with the body.

-- Perform regular environmental decontamination including all surfaces and equipment with a disinfectant included in the Australian Register of Therapeutic Goods as a listed disinfectant with a specific virucidal claim (“kills viruses”).
+- Perform regular environmental decontamination including all surfaces and equipment with a detergent and disinfectant or dual-purpose product included in the Australian Register of Therapeutic Goods as a listed disinfectant with a specific virucidal claim (“kills viruses”).

 Personal Protective Equipment (PPE)

-Standard infection control and occupational health and safety guidelines should always be followed while handling and preparing a body.
+Standard infection prevention and control, occupational health and safety guidelines should always be followed while handling and preparing a body.
 All staff should be trained in the correct use of PPE.

 Persons in close contact with the body must wear: